 The key to all of this is bid training.
 And no. We’re not talking about some video you get in your email giving you instructions on how to place a bid.
 What use is that in actually winning?

-We’re talking about working directly with our Executive Bid Trainer (the ace up your sleeve).
+We’re talking about working directly with our training team (the ace up your sleeve).
 They're not just going to show you how to master the bidding process.
 They'll actually walk you through winning that real-life contract that’s on your front doorstep.

 Because after all, the best way to learn how to make money through federal contracting…is by making money through federal contracting.

 In our bid training program, you will learn the ins and outs of government contracting from preparing your business for government work to crafting a winning proposal that will attract a federal buyer's attention.

 USFCR allows you to tap into years of contracting experience.